-Emission pojections for 2020, 2025 and 2030 are reported in the NFR reporting table for nitrogen oxides, sulphur oxides, non-methane volatile organic compounds, ammonia and small particles <2.5um.
+Emission projections for 2020, 2025 and 2030 are reported in the NFR reporting table for nitrogen oxides, sulphur oxides, non-methane volatile organic compounds, ammonia and small particles <2.5um.
 For black carbon projections are reported for 2030 only.
-Emission scenarios are also available up to 2050 for the agriculture and transport sectors, however, not currently included in the NFR tables.
-Projections for PM10 emissions are available for all sectors, however, PM10 is not one of the pollutants to be included in the NFR reporting table.
+For all compounds, projection estimates are made for some NFR categories, however, not for all, and thus these are reported as NE.